What kind of time commitment is necessary for successful therapy?

 If your concerns revolve around interactions within your relationship and you and your partner are both interested in working together to improve the quality of your relationship, then couple therapy will probably be more helpful to you.
 I usually prefer to have at least one session with each of you individually as part of the couple therapy so that I can more fully understand the life experiences each of you brings to your current relationship.

 It is important to understand that if we work together in individual therapy for a significant number of sessions, if you decide at a later date that you would like to have your partner begin joining us in session, the focus will still be on your individual issues.
 Your partner can learn how to be more supportive to you in these sessions, but this is not the same as couple therapy, in which my goal is to understand each of your individual concerns and to help both of you experience a more rewarding relationship.
 I would probably find it impossible to understand your partner's viewpoint as thoroughly as yours if I am just getting to know him/her and I have known you for several weeks.
 If this situation were to come up and you decided to begin couple therapy, I would be happy to assist you with a referral.
-Of course, you would be welcome to continue working with me on an individual basis at the same time if you chose to do so.
+Of course, you would be welcome to continue working with me on an individual basis at the same time if you choose.

 Frequently Asked Questions